-Select the store you wish to import to from the Import to Store drop-down menu.
+Select the store you want to import to from the Import to Store drop-down menu.

 Select Create a new field mapping if this is your first CSV import.

-Field mapping is how you tell ShipStation what data goes into which ShipStation fields.
+Field Mapping is how you tell ShipStation what data from your file goes into which ShipStation fields.
 To choose a previously saved mapping, click the Use a saved mapping option and select your saved mapping from the drop-down menu.

 If you opted to create a new field mapping, you will now be prompted to map your fields.
 Move on to the Field Mapping section below for detailed instructions.